VirtualRoyalty/PointCloudSegmentation/visualization/README.md

 $ ./visualize.py -d /path/to/dataset/ -p /path/to/predictions/ -s 00
 ```

-If you want to visualize oriented bounding boxes use flag -b or --bboxes (in this example sequence 00):
+If you want to visualize axis aligned bounding boxes use flag -b or --bboxes (in this example sequence 00):

 ```sh
 $ ./visualize.py -d /path/to/dataset/ -p /path/to/predictions/ -s 00 -b